clearcare/policies/source/sections/09-configuration_management_policy.md

 7. All frontend functionality (developer dashboards and portals) is separated from backend (database and app servers) systems by being deployed on separate servers or containers.
 8. All software and systems are tested using unit tests and end to end tests.
 9. All committed code is reviewed using pull requests to assure software code quality and proactively detect potential security issues in development.
-10. Cloudticity utilizes development and staging environments that mirror production to assure proper function.
+10. Cloudticity utilizes, where appropriate, development and staging environments that mirror production to assure proper function.
 11. Cloudticity also deploys environments locally using the Serverless framework to assure functionality before moving to staging or production.
 12. All formal change requests require unique ID and authentication.
 13. Cloudticity uses the [Security Technical Implementation Guides (STIGs)](http://iase.disa.mil/stigs/) published by the Defense Information Systems Agency as a baseline for hardening systems.
-    * Windows-based systems use a baseline Active Directory group policy configuration in conjunction with the Windows Server 2012 STIG.
+    * Windows-based systems use a baseline configuration in conjunction with the Windows Server 2012 STIG.
-    * Linux-based systems use a Red Hat Enterprise Linux STIG which has been adapted for Ubuntu and improved based on the results of subsequent vulnerability scans and risk assessments.
+    * Linux-based systems use a Red Hat Enterprise Linux STIG.
 14. Clocks are continuously synchronized to an authoritative source across all systems using NTP or a platform-specific equivalent.
 Modifying time data on systems is restricted.

 ## 9.3 Provisioning Production Systems